RobinVanSchendel/SIQ/README.md

 ### Installation

-* latest Java .jar file from this repository
+* Download latest Java .jar file from this repository

 Download the latest .jar file from this repository.
 You can double click it and it should work directly.
 The only thing you require is a working Java version (1.8 and up).